 A good drill for this is to get an alignment rod.
 Set it under your grip so about 2 feet of it stick out past the butt end of the grip.
 Some of you will notice how far forward your hands feel.
 This is proper, as the alignment rod is angles towards the target and/or on the target side of your zipper.
 Now you can strike shots with the goal of NOT smacking yourself with the alignment rod before or at impact.
 For shots around the green, you should never smack yourself.
 As you get out to 40-50 yards, you might hit yourself well after impact, and this is ok.

 These shots are truly easy if you make all of this part of your new routine.
 In fact, you don’t have to pray for hitting these shots out of longer grass using a 7 iron anymore.
 You will crave and see the advantage of striking these off of a tight lie.
 Now you are in control!

 Any comments, questions or concerns, please contact me at firstname.lastname@example.org.
 Please contact me here for any lesson inquiries as well.
 I look forward to it!

 About the author

 Clinton Schmaltz is the Director of Instruction at The Willows Golf Club.
-He has been a Class A Professional for 21 years, working at great Clubs and teaching many great people along the way.
-He has been nominated the last 6 years in a row for Teacher of the Year in the Saskatchewan Zone, but has pulled a “Susan Lucci” so far.
+He has been a Class A PGA of Canada Professional for 21 years, working at great Clubs and teaching many great people along the way visit site.
+He has been nominated the last 6 years in a row for Teacher of the Year in the Saskatchewan Zone.